taustation-fan/taustation-fan.github.io/career.md

 | Hijack a starship                                     | 175  | agility       | Port              |          |           |
 | Organize a heist                                      | 190  | social        | Anywhere          |          |           |

+(the data about which tasks are illegal and dangerous are known to be incomplete)

 Advantages:

 * Many career tasks can be performed anywhere, or at least on any station (though the Jump Gates have no Market).